 Supplies for the giant peppermint candy cake:

 - Two 8″ layers of baked cake.
-(Find my recipe here: vanilla bean cake)
+(Find my favorite recipe here: vanilla bean cake)

-- Red & White Buttercream (Find my buttercream recipe here: vanilla bean buttercream) If you want bright white buttercream, replace half or all of the butter in the recipe, with vegetable shortening and use clear vanilla extract.
+- Red & White Buttercream (Find my buttercream recipe here: vanilla bean buttercream) If you want bright white buttercream, check out this recipe: Bright White Heat Stable Buttercream

 - No Taste Red Food Coloring